 This is by far the most expensive solution, so it should only be used as the last option.

-This is basically viable only if you are a professional footballer and you can order directly from the manufacturer the sizes you want for your feet.
+This is viable only if you are a professional footballer and you can order directly from the manufacturer the sizes you want for your feet.

 But if there’s more than a whole size difference to your feet and it isn’t easy to find proper shoes, you can explore that option.
 If you can afford the money, of course.